gitrdm/gokando/docs/README.md

 ### main

-Package main solves the apartment floor puzzle using GoKando.
+Package main solves the apartment floor puzzle using gokanlogic.

 The puzzle: Baker, Cooper, Fletcher, Miller, and Smith live on different floors of an apartment house that contains only five floors.